-Number of environmental warnings and violations - 61
+Number of environmental warnings and violations - 6k

 MoDOT seeks to reduce its impact on Missouri natural resources by complying with environmental laws and regulations.
 The department is serious about protecting human health, air, water, wildlife and ecosystems.
 Compliance with environmental laws and regulations helps to prevent and counteract possible damage from MoDOT activities.
-Under current funding constraints, it is also important to avoid violations.
+Under current funding constraints, it also is importation to avoid violations.
 Violations with fines assessed against MoDOT result in less funding for transportation projects.